 What is the PHP Input Vars?

-Keep in mind, you may not have certain permissions to increase the PHP max input vars limitation.
-Therefore, contact your hosting provider beforehand and ask them to give you the required permissions.
+Specific permissions may be required to increase the PHP maximum input vars limitation, so be sure to contact your hosting provider beforehand and ask them to grant you the required access.

 How to Increase PHP Max Input Vars Limit?